rfloarea/library-app/README.md

 I think I've missed the point.

 I haven't really been using the array.
 I've just been using it in a superficial way to store stuff, not to dynamically create UI elements from it.

+*even later that same day @10:12pm*

+I thought I should give up.
+My mind was so knotted up.
+So I laid on the hard floor and pressed my palms to my eyes.
+I wrapped my ears in sythwave and just rested.
+Sipped some tea.
+Rested more.
+I blamed others, I blamed myself, and then I started to laugh, I started to smile, I picked up a book "To Be Taught, If Fortunate" by Becky Chambers.
+Much recommend.

+I decided to create a new branch focused on simplicity.
+I realized that this isn't going to be the last time that I feel crammed for time and don't know enough to go on.
+But I'm still going to have to go on.
+There are worse things, for sure.
+And what's better, giving up now?
+Or figuring out a way to move through this difficult and unknown situation?
+I'd be much more proud of myself for the latter.
+That is, I want to be the person who can stick with difficult things and learn from them.
+Not the person who runs away.

+So far, it's really good.
+I know that I "wasted" a lot of time.
+But it's not a waste if I use what I learned to move smoother through this iteration.